openSUSE/news-o-o/_posts/2010-11-27-opensuse-weekly-news-issue-151-is-out.markdown

-"We are planning a new Rubric "In the Community/Why i™m using SUSE / openSUSE."
+"We are planning a new Rubric "In the Community/Why iâ€™m using SUSE / openSUSE."